tensorflow/hub/docs/installation.md

 ### Legacy use with TensorFlow 1

-The `tensorflow_hub` library requires TensorFlow version 1.7 or greater.

-We strongly recommend to install it with TensorFlow 1.15, which defaults to TF1-compatible behavior but contains many TF2 features under the hood to allow some use of TensorFlow Hub's TF2-style APIs.
+TensorFlow 1.15 is the only version of TensorFlow 1.x still supported by the `tensorflow_hub` library (as of release 0.11.0).
+TensorFlow 1.15 defaults to TF1-compatible behavior but contains many TF2 features under the hood to allow some use of TensorFlow Hub's TF2-style APIs.